knaufinator/6DOF-Rotary-Stewart-Motion-Simulator/README.md

 # 6DOF Rotary Stewart Motion Simulator Platform
-Compact yet powerful motion simulator platform utilizing 6 AC servo motors/planetary gears and a ESP32 microcontroller.
+Compact yet powerful motion simulator platform utilizing 6 AC servo motors,planetary gears and a ESP32 microcontroller.

 I will make a solid attempt to document this project with sufficent code, videos and wiki entries in order to for a user/(crash test dummy...) to build a fast motion simulator that can be can be used for the demanding speeds of realistic automotive racing motion simulation.